Rock Salt & Bulk Salt for Snow

 How It Works

 Rock Salt lowers the freezing point of water, so when you spread it all around the ground, it prevents the ice from forming.
+Rock salt for snow quickly removes small amounts off of pavement.
 When you put it on the ice, it breaks it up and makes it melt.
 Rock salt works very fast, but it can damage concrete, driveways, and grass.
 (Why is rock salt still the snow / ice salt of choice?)

 Rock Salt begins to lose its effectiveness when temperatures fall below 15°F. There is still measureable ice melting taking place; however the addition of an additive such as liquid magnesium chloride can help make it more effective at lower temperatures.